 2. Sand dunes

 What kid doesn’t love running down (or even better, rolling down) a sand dune?
+There are some fantastic Namibia desert family adventures to be had!
 Head to Sossusvlei for those fine crimson dunes backed by striking colbalt skies, or pull over on the road through Damaraland or to Walvis Bay, for the perfect (sand)pit stop.

 Although we love our kids to experience the natural world as their playground, now and again, the conventional playground with swings and slides is what everyone needs.
 You will come across good quality playground in most large towns in Namibia.
 The boys particularly enjoyed this colourful playground right opposite a pub in Swakopmund 😉

 Namibia has some of the best campsite we have ever stayed in, in the world.
 Seriously.
 We even stayed in some where there was an en-suite bathroom and private kitchen area!
 Admittedly, you pay a little bit more for them in comparison to other campsites in Africa.
 But generally, they are around USD25-30 per family per night (under 4’s free) and totally worth it.